- You should have your blood pressure monitored regularly as part of your HIV care.

 Although beta-blockers are no longer the first choice for treating high blood pressure, some doctors might still prescribe them.
-However, it’s important to know that beta-blockers are linked to poorer outcomes in people living with HIV, so ACE inhibitors and ARBs are a usually a better choice.
+However, it’s important to know that beta-blockers are linked to poorer outcomes in people living with HIV, so ACE inhibitors and ARBs are usually a better choice.

 You might also be prescribed a calcium-channel blocker (CCB).
 Some anti-HIV medications can interact with CCBs so it’s important to make sure your doctor knows you are taking anti-HIV treatment.

 The CCB lercanidipine should not be prescribed to you if you are taking a protease inhibitor.

 You might be prescribed a different dose of a CCB and be monitored more closely if your anti-HIV treatment includes: